 We have service agreements with various related parties under which we provide administrative and other services.
 Under these agreements, we are reimbursed for costs we incur from providing these services.
-Amounts received under these agreements for the year ended December 31, 2016 were \$78 (\$49 in 2015).
+Amounts received under these agreements for the year ended December 31, 2017 were \$115 (\$78 in 2016).

 We have an administrative services agreement with Sun Life Financial (U.S.) Service Company, Inc. ("SLFSC") under which we receive general administrative services from SLFSC.
-Expenses recorded under this agreement for the year ended December 31, 2016 were \$592 (\$341 in 2015) and are included in Operating expenses in our Consolidated Statements of Operations.
-In 2016, our administrative service agreement with SLFSC includes Assurant EB acquired in the first quarter.
+Expenses recorded under this agreement for the year ended December 31, 2017 were \$612 (\$592 in 2016) and are included in Operating expenses in our Consolidated Statements of Operations.
+Our administrative service agreement with SLFSC includes Assurant EB acquired in the first quarter of 2016.

 In the first quarter of 2016, SLF Inc. acquired Disability Reinsurance Management Services, Inc. ("DRMS") as part of its acquisition of Assurant EB, as described in Note 3.
 DRMS, which is a subsidiary of SLF Inc., is a related party to us.
 We have a reinsurance management services agreement with DRMS under which we receive general reinsurance management services from DRMS.
-Expenses recorded under this agreement for the year ended December 31, 2016 were \$11 and were included in Operating expenses in our Consolidated Statements of Operations.
+Expenses recorded under this agreement for the year ended December 31, 2017 were \$43 (\$11 in 2016) and were included in Commissions in our Consolidated Statements of Operations.

 We have service and advisory agreements with various related parties, under which they provide investment advisory services to us and manage certain of our investment portfolios.
-On September 1, 2015, SLF Inc. acquired the Bentall Kennedy group of companies ("Bentall Kennedy") and as a result our real estate service agreements with them are now with a related party.
-During 2016, we paid fees of \$90 (\$73 in 2015) under all of these investment advisory and service agreements.
+During 2017, we paid fees of \$105 (\$90 in 2016) under all of these investment advisory and service agreements.

 We have distribution agreements with various related parties, under which we receive fees for the sale of their products.
-In 2016, we received fees of \$35 (\$36 in 2015) from the sale of these products that are included in Fee income in our Consolidated Statements of Operations.
+In 2017, we received fees of \$37 (\$35 in 2016) from the sale of these products that are included in Fee income in our Consolidated Statements of Operations.

-We have additional service agreements with related parties that did not have a material impact on the net income reported for the years ended December 31, 2016 and 2015.
+We have additional service agreements with related parties that did not have a material impact on the net income reported for the years ended December 31, 2017 and 2016.